AlexTszChunChui/CS61B/README.md

 # CS61B SP21

-This repository contains my solutions to the assignments and projects for CS61B: Data Structures and Algorithms, a course offered by the University of California, Berkeley.
+This repository contains my solutions to the assignments and projects for CS61B: Data Structures and Algorithms Spring 2021 semester, a course offered by the University of California, Berkeley.

 ## Overview